Out of Home Care

 Aboriginal Permanency Support Program

-The goals of the NJ team reflect those of laid out by the NSW Government’s Family & Community Services.
+The goals of our team reflect those of laid out by the NSW Dept of Communities and Justice.
 Primarily there are three outcomes we looking to achieve:

 - Keep families together by reducing the number of children going into care.